Ruuv1337/RTP_IX/README.md

 ## Changelog
 <details>

+### Log on 18.11.20
+1. Bug fixes (Inaccessibility Mode).
+2. Add AutoPress some skills.

 ### Log on 30.10.20
 1. Added adjustment of attack speed from the config file for some skills.